Pyramid-Systems-Inc/Myriad-Mind/doc/STATUS.md

 5. **Brain-Like Architecture**: Direct communication pathways and specialized neural regions

 **🔥 Impact:**
-This breakthrough positions Myriad as the **world's first truly biomimetic AI architecture** - a system that doesn't just process information but actually grows and adapts like a biological brain.
+These breakthroughs position Myriad as the **world's first truly biomimetic AI architecture with intelligent optimization** - a system that not only grows like a biological brain but also intelligently optimizes its neural pathways for maximum efficiency.
 The implications for autonomous learning, domain adaptation, and artificial general intelligence are profound.

-The architecture is now ready for **Phase 3: Full Neurogenesis** with autonomous learning and self-optimization capabilities.
+The architecture is now ready for **Hebbian Learning** ("fire together, wire together") to complete the transition to fully adaptive biomimetic intelligence.

 ---